pudly/schmopera-hugo/content/articles/opera-adapts-a-medium-more-adept-at-adapting.md

 ---
-title: Opera adapts a medium more adept at adapting
+title: "Opera adapts a medium more adept at adapting"
 ---

 As much flack as Hollywood gets for retooling old properties, mainstream contemporary opera could be similarly chided for borrowing from film.
 Heggie's hit *Dead Man Walking* was a star studded movie, itself adapted from a book.
 He also recently redid *It's a Wonderful Life*.
 I doubt *Cold Mountain* (Jennifer Higdon) and *Brokeback Mountain* (Charles Wuorinen) would have been mounted with such fanfare had the movies not achieved critical success.
 Kevin Puts's Pulitzer Prize-winning *Silent Night* is based on the screenplay for *Joyeux Noël*, and Thomas Adés' *Exterminating Angel*, Missy Mazzoli's *Breaking the Waves*, and Nico Muhly's *Marnie* all adapt works by revered art film directors.
 How does Yuval Sharon's new Oper Frankfurt production of Olga Neuwirth's 2003 adaptation of David Lynch's classic film [*Lost Highway*](https://oper-frankfurt.de/en/season-calendar/lost-highway/) fit into the movie-opera paradigm?